 The FDA says it is looking for change in the OTC market that could help move more drugs from prescription to over-the-counter status.

-The agency said it is open to allowing FDA-approved diagnostics to match patients to treatment options, but notes that even rigorous pharmacy tutorials or tech have limits and is looking to pinpoint the types of drugs that could be safely used without a prescription.
+The agency said it is also open to allowing FDA-approved diagnostics to match patients to treatment options, but notes that even the most rigorous pharmacy tutorials or tech has limits and is looking to pinpoint the types of drugs that could be safely used without a prescription.

 The allergy category has done fairly well, with Sanofi's Allegra (fexofenadine) getting OTC approval in 2011.
 McNeil's Zyrtec (cetirizine) made the switch in 2008, and Merck's Claritin (loratadine) was put in consumer's prescription-free reach in 2002.